23-MDDN342/project-2-randomised-collections-MisterBooty/README.md

 I quite like the idea of including little accessories or just things that add to a pose of the face, such as the music note.
 I’m wanting to develop these further.
 I also want to think about including some sort of shadow to make the image pop, as it is rather plain.

+19/04

+So far, I’ve created four sets of nose, eyes and mouths. each of these work within the editor and sliders, providing me with a lot of combos already.
+I’ve changed my mind about include hats / hair, I think it would just be best focus on the facial features instead.
+However, another idea to do would be facial accessories, such as jewelery or facial hair and piercings.
+Having this as a weighted distribution would be cool, as it think it would look good if it was rarer.

+Following on from last week, I have now created 4 differents ets of eyes, noses and mouths.
+I made the decision to thicken up the stroke for the eyebrows to exaggerate their effect.
+I’m trying to be careful to not have the different types clash and not work, which proves a little difficult but is a good filter for my limitations.